fschuhi/digital-garden-rob-burbea-publish/2020 Vajra Music/Talks/Preliminaries Regarding Voice, Movement, and Gesture - Part 2.md

 <span class="counts">**<a data-href="0302 Preliminaries Regarding Voice, Movement, and Gesture - Part 2#^13-3" href="0302+Preliminaries+Regarding+Voice%2C+Movement%2C+and+Gesture+-+Part+2#^13-3" class="internal-link" target="_blank" rel="noopener">13-3</a>**: _<a data-href="Soul" href="Soul" class="internal-link" target="_blank" rel="noopener">Soul</a> (2)_</span>

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-Putting that piece in, the assessment, the sort of exam piece, actually makes it more difficult, usually, and more challenging, and that's actually part of it, because that reflects, mimics, the actual situation that [[soul]] finds itself in in life.
+Putting that piece in, the assessment, the sort of exam piece, actually makes it more difficult, usually, and more challenging, and that's actually part of it, because that reflects, mimics, the actual situation that <a data-href="soul" href="soul" class="internal-link" target="_blank" rel="noopener">soul</a> finds itself in in life.
 Soul is in life.
 That's what we need to work with.<br/>
 </div></div>

 ---